jundalisay/superb/content/en/research/ranald/hands/chapter-18.md

-Chapter XVIII.
+---
-TO SAY
+heading: Chapter 18
-THE CONFORMATION AND SHAPE
+title: "The Conformation And Shape Of The Hand And Its Significance In Medicine"
-OF THE HAND AND ITS SIGNIFI-
+weight: 40
-CANCE IN MEDICINE.
+author: Ranald
-that a thin, much-lined
+image: "/covers/hands.png"
-hand
+description: ""
-is
+---

-repeat the superstitions of witch doctors to recognize is what
+TO SAY that a thin, much-lined hand is repeat the superstitions of witch doctors to recognize is what